Move over coders, physicists will soon rule Silicon Valley

 The Canadian Association of Physicists and the CAP Foundation are committed to raising the profile of the physics profession.
 We want all physics graduates, regardless of where their training takes them throughout their career, to proudly identify themselves as “Physicists working as ….”.
 We want our youth, their parents, and their teachers, to recognize that a physics training will provide a strong baseline of skills that can be applied to a myriad of career paths.
 Physicists are highly sought after employees; many companies that have hired physicists look for physics graduates when future jobs become available.

 We invite you to visit the CAP Careers website for more information about this exciting profession as well as to see profiles of physicists from all levels of training (BSc, MSc, PhD) working in a variety of career paths.
-In May 2017, we launched a program to create video interviews with a variety of physicists in various careers, with the first of this series now available via the link below.
+In May 2017, we launched a program to create video interviews with a variety of physicists in various careers.
 We also created and distributed the first in a series of careers posters to high schools across Canada.
 Click on the poster image to see and download the first of these posters.

 Would you like to support these ongoing efforts?
 Click here to Make a Donation

 The CAP has created a job posting Board.
 We invite employers across Canada who have jobs that can be filled by physics graduates, or physics students, to post information about their job openings on our website.
-For a list of jobs that are currently posted, please visit our employment opportunities page.
+For a list of jobs that are currently posted, and to access the link for posting an ad to our site, please visit our employment opportunities page.